Flashky/advent-of-code-yyyy/README.md

 #### B. 🛡️ Codacy Project Token

-Required to send code coverage reports.
+The `CODACY_PROJECT_TOKEN` is required to send code coverage reports to Codacy:

 1.  **Get the Codacy Token:**
     * Go to [Codacy](https://app.codacy.com) and **add your new repository**.